minio/docs/source/administration/object-management.rst

    * - ``GET`` (Read)
      - Retrieve the latest version of the object by default

-       Supports retrieving a specific object by version ID.
+       Supports retrieving retrieving any object version by version ID.
      - Retrieve the object

    * - ``LIST`` (Read)